python/cpython/Doc/library/asyncio-stream.rst

                            sock=None, server_hostname=None, \
                            ssl_handshake_timeout=None)

-   Establish a Unix socket connection and return a :class:`Stream` object of the mode ``READWRITE`` that can be used as a reader and a writer.
+   Establish a Unix socket connection and return an awaitable :class:`Stream` object of the mode ``READWRITE`` that can be used as a reader and a writer.
+   The function can also be used as an async context manager where it's automatically awaited.

    Similar to :func:`connect` but operates on Unix sockets.